dendibakh/perf-book/chapters/13-Optimizing-Multithreaded-Applications/13-3 Core Count Scaling Case Study.md

 -----------------------------------------------------------------------------
 Metric                               1 thread  2 threads  3 threads 4 threads
 ------------------------------------ --------- ---------  --------- ---------
-Memory Bound (% of pipeline slots)     34.6       53.7      59.0      65.4
+TMA::Memory Bound                    34.6      53.7       59.0      65.4
+(% of pipeline slots)

-DRAM Memory Bandwidth (% of cycles)    71.7       83.9      87.0      91.3
+TMA::DRAM Memory Bandwidth           71.7       83.9      87.0      91.3
+(% of cycles)

-DRAM Mem BW Use (range, GB/s)          20-22      25-28     27-30     27-30
+Memory Bandwidth Utilization         20-22      25-28     27-30     27-30
+(range, GB/s)
 -----------------------------------------------------------------------------

 Table: Performance metrics for CloverLeaf workload. {#tbl:CloverLeaf_metrics}

 As you can see from those numbers, the pressure on the memory subsystem kept increasing as we added more threads.
-An increase in the *Memory Bound* metric indicates that threads increasingly spend more time waiting for data and do less useful work.
+An increase in the *TMA::Memory Bound* metric indicates that threads increasingly spend more time waiting for data and do less useful work.
 An increase in the *DRAM Memory Bandwidth* metric further highlights that performance is hurt due to approaching bandwidth limits.
-The *DRAM Mem BW Use* metric indicates the range total of total memory bandwidth utilization while CloverLeaf was running.
+The *Memory Bandwidth Utilization* metric indicates the range of total memory bandwidth utilization while CloverLeaf was running.
 We captured these numbers by looking at the memory bandwidth utilization chart in VTune's platform view as shown in Figure @fig:CloverLeafMemBandwidth.

 ![VTune's platform view of running CloverLeaf with 3 threads.](../../img/mt-perf/CloverLeafMemBandwidth.png){#fig:CloverLeafMemBandwidth width=100%}

 Let's put those numbers into perspective, the maximum theoretical memory bandwidth of our platform is `38.4 GB/s`.
 However, as we measured in [@sec:MemLatBw], the maximum memory bandwidth that can be achieved in practice is `35 GB/s`.
 With just a single thread, the memory bandwidth utilization reaches `2/3` of the practical limit.
 CloverLeaf fully saturates the memory bandwidth with three threads.
-Even when all 16 threads are active, *DRAM Mem BW Use* doesn't go above `30 GB/s`, which is `86%` of the practical limit.
+Even when all 16 threads are active, *Memory Bandwidth Utilization* doesn't go above `30 GB/s`, which is `86%` of the practical limit.

 To confirm our hypothesis, we swapped two `8 GB DDR4 2400 MT/s` memory modules with two DDR4 modules of the same capacity, but faster speed: `3200 MT/s`.
 This brings the theoretical memory bandwidth of the system to `51.2 GB/s` and the practical maximum to `45 GB/s`.
 The resulting performance boost grows with an increasing number of threads used and is in the range of 10% to 33%.
 When running CloverLeaf with 16 threads, faster memory modules provide the expected 33% performance as a ratio of the memory bandwidth increase (`3200 / 2400 = 1.33`).
 But even with a single thread, there is a 10% performance improvement.
 This means that there are moments when CloverLeaf fully saturates the memory bandwidth with a single thread.